Ares-Developers/Ares-docs/new/buildings/spybehavior.rst

 Stolen Technology
 `````````````````

-:tagdef:`[BuildingType]SpyEffect.StolenTechIndex=integer`
+:tagdef:`[BuildingType]SpyEffect.StolenTechIndex= list of integers`
-  The stealable technology type that is stolen upon spying this enemy building.
+  The stealable technology types that is stolen upon spying this enemy building.
   Only values from 0 to 31 (inclusive) are supported.
 Use :value:`-1` to
   disable the effect.
 Defaults to :value:`-1`.

+  .. note:: Note that despite its singular name this tag takes a list of
+    integers and it is thus possible to steal several technology types when
+    infiltrating a single building.

 :tagdef:`[TechnoType]Prerequisite.StolenTechs=list of integers`
   The list of stealable technology types that must be stolen before this object
   can be built.
 Only values from 0 to 31 (inclusive) are supported.
 Use
   :value:`-1` to disable this requirement.
 Defaults to :value:`-1`.

-.. index:: Spy behaviour; New effect: Stolen tech index (multiple new stolen techs).

 In :game:`Yuri's Revenge`, there were only three types of stealable technology
 available and these were hard-coded to specific buildings.